Vinz68/logTest/README.md

 <img src="https://raw.githubusercontent.com/Vinz68/logTest/master/images/logTestImg.png" width="250"></img>
 ## logTest
 is a minimal NodeJS app which will serve as a quick-start (template) for my next NodeJS projects.
 It includes logging (bunyan) a database (mongoDB) and a REST Webservice API (express).

-## Description
+## Purpose
-A NodeJS app is basically a lightweight webserver.
-The server side scripting is done in JavaScript (the 'js' part in NodeJS).

 The goal of this logTest project is to build a minimal NodeJS application using best practises and available (free & frequently used) packages that meets the most often needed requirements.

 ## Requirements